DanBilly13/SwAdmin/git-history.md

 - Fixed background color classes to use correct Tailwind tokens
 - Updated hex code display styling
 - Adjusted color mappings for background colors to use neutral palette

+## January 13, 2025

+### - Working on Dropdown component and related UI components
+- Improvements to InlineInput component
+- Updates to design system and template components